NC State Extension Publications

 Skip to Description and Biology

-The ironweed longhorn borer, Hemierana marginata, is a small, very dark beetle with antennae longer than the whole insect.
+The ironweed longhorn borer, Hemierana marginata, is a small (almost 1/2 inch long), very dark beetle with antennae longer than the whole insect.
 It has an orange patches on either side of the thorax that continue onto the head sometimes forming a "V." On some specimens, the orange patches extend onto the "shoulders" of the wings.
 The antennae are very dark and somewhat hairy.
-Not much has been published on its biology, but like other stem-boring longhorned beetles, females chew holes in host plant stems in which they insert eggs.
-Then the female girdles the stem below the egg holes to provide dead plant material for their grubs.
-Apparently no description has been made of the grubs, but it is highly likely they are pale, slender, and noticeably segmented with brown heads that develop and pupate inside the severed host stem.
+It is said to be a mimic of lightning beetles and netwinged beetles.
+Not much has been published on its biology, but like other stem-boring longhorned beetles, females chew holes in host plant stems in which they insert eggs one per stem.
+In Kansas, full grown larvae overwintered near the crown of the plant sealed in individual cells.
+Pupation occurred in April and May and new adults emerged in about 10 to 14 days.
+Adults were observed in June and larvae were found in ironweed stems about the middle of July.
+Grubs grow to about 5/8 inch long and are white with yellow heads and thoraces.
+The abdomen is likely noticeably segmented.
+Larvae develop and pupate inside the severed host stem.
+Pupae are less than 5/8 inch long and white when just molted.
+They likely become very dark as they mature.
 This beetle is in flight from May though August so that Echinacea, ironweed and perhaps other plants in the sunflower family may be attacked throughout the growing season.

 ironweed longhorn borer